hechzh/TemplateLeetcode/README.md

 765.cpp reduce operation and find and swap operation

+766.cpp fold expression for deciding if the numbers are equal and usage of Matrix templates

 995.cpp add push head tail cat methods for integer sequence to help inplementing of algorithm

 1004.cpp an example of double pointer class algorithm